Engee documentation

 run_model (generic function with 1 method)

-At the top level, the model contains two gear shifting algorithms.
+At the top level, the model contains two gearshift algorithms.
 The inputs for both charts are identical.
-The tables specify the speed thresholds at which to either upshift or downshift, and the current speed value itself, given by a sinusoid.
+The tables set the threshold values for the speed at which it is necessary to either increase or decrease the transmission, and the value of the current speed itself, set by the sine wave.

 image.png

-Next let's look at each Chart individually.
-The top block uses node logic and produces a +-1 gear shift parameter depending on the speed, which allows you to perform a gear increase or decrease, which is stored in the loop.
-The initial gear value is 1 in both cases.
+Next, let's look at each Chart individually.
+The upper block uses the logic of the nodes and, depending on the speed, outputs the gear shift parameter +-1, which allows you to increase or decrease the gear, which is stored in the loop.
+The initial transfer value in both cases is 1.

 image.png

-In the second case, depending on the speed, we switch between different states in which a suitable gear is set to match the input speed mode.
+In the second case, depending on the speed, we switch between different states in which a suitable transmission is set for the input speed mode.

 image.png

-Now let's run the model itself and analyse the logged values.
+Now let's run the model itself and analyze the generated values.

 In [ ]: